-When is comes to great sounding money saving offers from the supermarkets, like the Asda Price Guarantee, nothing bugs me more than shopper expecting it to save them money without effort.
-I’ve spoken to shoppers in stores who believe they’re saving big money, but their trolley contents are doing the complete opposite.
+When it comes to great-sounding money-saving offers from the supermarkets, like the Asda Price Guarantee, nothing bugs me more than a shopper expecting it to save them money without effort.
+I’ve spoken to shoppers in stores who believe they’re saving big money, but their trolley contents are doing the complete opposite of what they expect.
 Here’s how to properly use the Asda Price Guarantee, something the store is hoping you won’t do.
 So, how can I save money at Asda, other than the Asda Saving Card?

 To save money, and I mean £10-£20 on a large £80 shop, you need to first look at how to use my Asda price guarantee trick.
-For reference, the Asda Price Guarantee.
-It says that you’ll never pay more for a branded product, even on offer, than a competing supermarket.
+For reference, the Asda Price Guarantee says that you’ll never pay more for a branded product, even on offer, than a competing supermarket.
 If the item would be cheaper elsewhere, or even the same price, Asda guarantee to give you a voucher for 10% extra off.

 Simple so far right?
 Well, the nature of most of our shopping habits means that we still like bargains.
 So even if we’ve added some items we know are cheaper at say Tesco, we’ll likely still add some “special offers” that seem cheap in Asda too while there.
 This is where it all falls down.
 The money you’re saving on the products “cheaper” in Asda, take away from the Asda Price Guarantee voucher value you’d get for the items “cheaper elsewhere”.
 It works over the value of your WHOLE branded shop.

-MySuperMarket is an excellent tool for researching prices (make sure to use a reliable VPN like VeePN when shopping online, particularly while not on your home wifi).
+MySuperMarket is an excellent online tool for researching prices (make sure to use a reliable VPN like VeePN when shopping online, particularly while not on your home wifi).
 It’s not always correct, in fact price comparisons on there are only ever as good as the price collection methods used.
 But, as a rule of thumb, it’s a good place to start.
-Basically all supermarkets collect their prices at set periods and these are fed into the MySuperMarket system.
+Basically, all supermarkets collect their prices at set periods and these are fed into the MySuperMarket system.
 All supermarkets work differently, for example Morrisons collect their prices by hand still, which means there’s potential human errors on price recording for the asda price check.
 Sometimes the person recording the prices might not even pick up on a price change too.

 The collected prices give you a tool for “comparing” what an item costs and displays them as a compared chart.

-In one browser window open up Asda, in another MySuperMarket.
+In one browser window with Asda, and another with MySuperMarket.
 Have your shopping list of items needed and use the MySuperMarket site to find the supermarket where items are cheaper; this is the store your “targeting against”.

 Now, the store you’re targeting isn’t going to be cheapest for everything on your shopping list, so you need to do multiple shops.
 This is not as annoying as it sounds, in the supermarket it just means dividing your trolley in half and popped items cheaper at Tesco in one half and those cheaper at Sainsbury’s in the other.
 If you don’t do this you’ll nullify the savings made in the Asda price check.